bhautikg/Purchase-Analytics/README.md

 3. The `reordered` flag is either 0 or 1
 4. The `Product_Id` key must be in the `prod_dict`

+If these conditions are not met, a statement is printed in the terminal showing which record is invalid, and the record is not added in the `dept_dict` (this was done so that a valid report would still be generated with all the valid records)

 If those conditions are satisfied then record is added to `dept_dict` as following

 1. If the department_ID key is not already in the `dept_dict`, then create a `function_dict` for that department ID:
     i.
 Set the `function_dict['number_of_orders']= 1`

     ii.
-Check the reordered flag, and if its '0' set `function_dict['number_of_first_orders']= 1` else set it as 0 iii.
+Check the reordered flag, and if its '0' set `function_dict['number_of_first_orders']= 1` else set it as 0

+    iii.
 Calculate the ratio and set `function_dict['percentage']` as that and round it to two decimal places.
 2. If the department_ID key is already in the `dept_dict` then:

     i.
 Get the `function_dict` for that deptartment_ID from `dept_dict`

     ii.
-Add 1 to the `function_dict['number_of_orders']` field. iii.
-Check the reordered flag in the record, and if its '0' add 1 to `function_dict['number_of_first_orders']` field IV.
+Add 1 to the `function_dict['number_of_orders']` field.

+    iii.
+Check the reordered flag in the record, and if its '0' add 1 to `function_dict['number_of_first_orders']` field

+    IV.
 Calculate the ratio and set `function_dict['percentage']` as that and round it to two decimal places

 After reading and entering all the records, the `dept_dict` dictionary is converted into a list to be sorted in ascending order of department_ID (for this, the department_ID must be integers).
 Finally, the sorted list is output as a CSV file in the following format {department_id,number_of_orders,number_of_first_orders,percentage}